 10 Essential Oil Uses for Green Cleaning and a Healthy Home

-If you really want to live more natural and avoid chemicals in your home, replacing your household cleaners with all essential oils can be a life-changing decision.
+If you really want to live more naturally and avoid chemicals in your home, replacing your household cleaners with essential oils can be a life-changing decision.
 Experiment with some blends and use the oils that smell the best to you.
 They will leave your home smelling amazing.

 1. All-Purpose Cleaner

-If you really want to live more natural and avoid chemicals in your home, replacing your commercial cleaners with all natural cleaners can be a life-changing decision.
 Think about it, when you clean your home with commercial cleaners, you are spreading chemicals all over your house.
-Chemicals are everywhere, on your floors, your counters, your table, bathtub, toilet, etc. This is especially harmful if you have children or pets in your home.
+Chemicals are everywhere—on your floors, your counters, your table, bathtub, toilet, etc. This is especially harmful if you have children or pets in your home.

 2. Glass Cleaner

 This is basically the same thing as an all-purpose cleaner but it deserves its own spot on the list.
 Just add a little less vinegar then you would with the all-purpose cleaner and try not to add to much oil to the mixture because it can leave streaks.
 A glass cleaner should be mild compared to an all-purpose cleaner.

 If your wood furniture is looking dull and faded, essential oils can be used to restore life and leave it looking like new again.
 Use olive oil and vinegar and blend in some essential oils.
 Don't use water for this because it can damage the wood.
 The best essential oils for cleaning and restoring wood are lemon, lime, orange, grapefruit, lavender, and cedarwood.

 You should know that if you are using synthetic air fresheners in your home or car, you could be increasing the risk of developing some very serious health issues.
 The chemicals found in synthetic air fresheners can build up in your body over time and have been known to cause lung damage, cancer, and many other serious health conditions.